Jatin-31-Goel/CS201-Project/README.md

 ### First you will need to decide if you want to simulate 2D Point Quad Tree or Image Compression Quad Tree:
 To simulate 2D Points quad tree, type ``` gcc Point_QuadTree.c -o point_quadtree ``` and then type ``` ./point_quadtree ``` in your terminal.

-To simulate image compression, refer bellow.
+To simulate image compression, refer below.

 ---